 The position and responsibility will grow along with you.
 As a small, but fast-growing company, the role will be exciting for you if you like working in a small team and having a lot of freedom to define your roles and responsibilities.
 No two days will likely be the same.

-Broadly speaking, your work will revolve around the following two activities:
+Broadly speaking, your work will revolve around the following three activities:

-- Inside Technical Sales (about 80% of your time)
+1. Sales Support Engineer (about 45% of your time)

 You will inherit an existing customer-base of projects and products and new leads will come in from customer service (who have pre-screened them).
-With the support of an inside sales administrator, you will be responsible to recommend and support products to be tested and/or modified.
+You will be responsible to help customers (and customer service) to select products as well as the application methods to use them successfully.

 Examples of activities: